MTCKC/ProconXInput/README.md

 # ProconXInput

-A Windows-only XInput USB user mode driver for the Switch Pro Controller using hidapi and XOutput/ScpVBus.
+A Windows-only XInput USB user-mode driver for the Switch Pro Controller using hidapi, ScpVBus, and XOutput.

 Based upon the work of:

 - @ShinyQuagsire [here](https://github.com/shinyquagsire23/HID-Joy-Con-Whispering), which was based upon the work of dekuNukem and other contributors [here](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering).
-- Rumble features from @TheToadKing [here](https://github.com/ToadKing/switch-pro-x).
+- Rumble features (Currently unsupported) from @TheToadKing [here](https://github.com/ToadKing/switch-pro-x).

-## Requirements
+## Build Requirements

-- Both the ScpVBus driver and XOutput library compiled from [here](https://github.com/nefarius/ScpVBus).
-ScpVBus from the official ScpToolkit installer/repo does NOT work.
-- Link to XOutput1_2.lib and setupapi.lib
+- Link to setupapi.lib
+- A C++ compiler with &lt;optional&gt; support.
+For MSVC, compile with /std:c++latest or add your own implementation

+## Run Requirements

+- [ScpVBus](https://github.com/nefarius/ScpToolkit/tree/master/ScpControl/ScpVBus) driver installed.
+If you have the ScpToolkit installed, this is already installed
+- [XOutput1_1.dll](https://github.com/nefarius/ScpToolkit/tree/master/ScpControl/XOutput) in the same directory as the program, dynamically loaded at runtime
 - Supports [HidGuardian](https://github.com/nefarius/ViGEm/tree/master/HidGuardian) via [HidCerberus.Srv](https://github.com/nefarius/ViGEm/tree/master/HidCerberus.Srv).
 Define NO_CERBERUS to disable support, but it will run fine even without disabling if neither are available
 - HidGuardian/HidCerberus.Srv support requires [HidCerberus.Lib](https://github.com/nefarius/ViGEm/tree/master/HidCerberus.Lib).dll which is dynamically loaded at runtime.
 This library is optional, and the driver will work without it
 - A Switch Pro Controller attatched via USB

-- A C++ compiler with &lt;optional&gt; support.
-For MSVC, compile with /std:c++latest or add your own implementation
+## Installing/Uninstalling ScpVBus

+1. Get devcon.exe, and put it in the PATH or next to the driver to install.
+Make sure you install the amd64 driver on 64 bit Windows, and the x86 driver on 32 bit
+2. Run `devcon install ScpVBus.inf Root\ScpVBus` in the same folder as the driver
+3. Press "Install" when the confirmation box shows up, optionally untick "Always trust software from '...'"
+4. Good to go!
+Try running the driver.
+5. To uninstall ScpVBus, run `devcon remove Root\ScpVBus` or in Device Manager right click System Devices/Scp Virtual Bus Driver and hit "Uninstall".

+Or, you can install the ScpToolkit if you don't want to do it manually.
+This installs a bunch of extra software that isn't required, however.

 ## Building

-You can use the included project for Visual Studio 2017 provided you edit the include and library directories.
+You can use the included project for Visual Studio 2017.
 If you don't have VS2017, you can add the files to an empty C++ project.
-Then add XOutput headers to your include directories, XOutput1_2.lib's location to your library directories, set C++ Language Standard to /std:c++latest, add XOutput1_2.lib and setupapi.lib to linker input, and build.
+Then, set C++ Language Standard to /std:c++latest, add setupapi.lib to linker input, and build.

 ## Using

 Plug in the Pro Controller, then run ProconXInput.exe.
-Press CTRL+C or close the window when you're done.
+Press CTRL+C when you're done.

+If the controller is plugged in and the driver doesn't detect it or doesn't work properly, try replugging it before running the driver.
+Sometimes the controller can get 'stuck' and won't reinitialize properly after computer reboots or driver crashes/unexpected closes.

 ## License

-This code is available under the MIT License, see LICENSE.txt
+This code is available under the MIT (Expat) License, see LICENSE.txt

-XOutput and ScpVBus are part of the ScpToolkit, licensed under Gnu GPLv3, see LICENSE-Scp.txt
+XOutput and ScpVBus are part of the ScpToolkit, licensed under GNU GPLv3, see LICENSE-Scp.txt

-hidapi is licensed under a BSD-style 3-clause license, see LICENSE-hidapi.txt
+hidapi is licensed under a BSD 3-clause license, see LICENSE-hidapi.txt